Sound Bar Review

 How to Choose a Sound Bar

-The top performers in our review are the Vizio S5430W-C2, the Gold Award winner; LG LAS751M, the Silver Award winner; and Samsung HW-H450, the Bronze Award winner.
+The top performers in our review are the Vizio SmartCast 38 2.1 Sound Bar, the Gold Award winner; LG SH6, the Silver Award winner; and Bose SoundTouch 300, the Bronze Award winner.
 Here’s more on choosing a system to meet your needs, along with detail on how we arrived at our ranking of 10 products.

 Televisions are getting bigger and more affordable with increasingly better picture quality.
 One thing remains constant with almost all televisions – poor sound quality.
 Audio quality is every bit as important to your movie watching experience as picture quality, and bad audio can leave you underwhelmed when you are trying to enjoy movies on your big screen.

-Sound bars are an inexpensive and simple solution to your sound quality woes.
-A sound bar is a single unit that contains an array of speakers, sometimes with a separate subwoofer to enhance the sound.
+A sound bar is an inexpensive and simple solution to your sound quality woes.
+It is a single unit that contains an array of speakers, sometimes with a separate subwoofer to enhance the sound.
 Sound bars improve your audio experience significantly with virtually no setup required.

 How It Works